The Best Things to do in Idyllwild, CA (+ Tips for Your Visit)

 Note: Some of these trails require an Adventure Pass and/or a Wilderness Permit.
 I cover the key details on what you need to know about these passes at the end of this guide.

-- Devils Slide Trail to Tahquitz Peak (Moderate, 8.3 miles): If you’re really up for an adventure, you’ll want to hike up to Tahquitz Peak for some of the best views in Idyllwild.
+- Devils Slide Trail to Tahquitz Peak (Hard, 8.8 miles): If you’re really up for an adventure, you’ll want to hike up to Tahquitz Peak for some of the best views in Idyllwild.
+It’s a popular spot for rock climbing, so you may see some climbers!
 You need an Adventure Pass for parking AND a day use permit.
-You can find all the information about getting a permit here.
 Note that there’s a limited number of permits on weekends from Memorial Weekend until Labor Day Weekend.

 The Perfect Idyllwild Weekend Getaway: Sample Itinerary

-If you’re planning on spending a weekend in Idyllwild, here’s the exact itinerary I followed during my most recent visit.
+The following is the exact itinerary I followed during my most recent 2-day trip.
 In my opinion, half of the fun of visiting Idyllwild is spending some unplugged time in your cabin, so this isn’t too jam-packed.
-That said, you’ll still get in plenty of activities!
+That said, you’ll still get to enjoy the best of this beautiful mountain town!

 Day 1